LinJeremy97/Smart_Squirrel/README.md

 UNIs: [jl5534, yz3682]
 Link: https://beaming-sunset-261421.appspot.com/sightings/
 Link to Smart Squirrel Tracker
-This is an app to track all smart squirrels at Central Park in New York City.
+This is an app to track all smart squirrels at Central Park in New York City and their activities.
 Users can:
      view the map shown the location of each squirrel;
      update squirrel's data;